-On February 7, 2025, the administration published the tariff orders—starting a two-year clock for refund claims.
+The administration published the tariff orders on February 7, 2025, starting a two-year clock for refund claims.
 Now the Supreme Court must decide whether a president can impose what amounts to a massive tax increase by declaring an emergency, or whether Congress alone holds that power.
+In January 2026, the Justice Department confirmed that if the Court strikes down the tariffs, refunds would extend to all IEEPA duties—not just those directly challenged—potentially requiring the government to unwind $150 billion in collections.
 The answer could validate or obliterate hundreds of billions in trade policy built on shaky legal ground.

 The specialized federal court that first ruled Trump exceeded his authority.